datanav/docs/hub/concepts.rst

 The overall data landscape is constantly evolving.
 With this evolution follows a vast collection of concepts and definitions that may deviate between frameworks or genres.
 Unless we can define exactly what a concept means in specific situation misunderstandings are bound to happen.

 In this section we will explain the most central concepts used in Sesam.
-Many of these concepts exists outside Sesam too, but perhaps with slightly different functionalities.
+Many of these concepts exist outside Sesam too, but perhaps with slightly different functionalities.

 .. _whatis-namespaces: